-Step 1: TERM begins its benefit-cost assessment by considering the benefits derived from all of TERM’s proposed capital investment actions for a given agency-mode – including all identified rehabilitation, replacement, and expansion investments.
-If the total stream of benefits from these investments exceeds the costs, then all assets for this agency-mode are assigned the same (passing) benefit-cost ratio.
-If not, then the B/C module proceeds to Step 2.
+- Step 1: TERM begins its benefit-cost assessment by considering the benefits derived from all of TERM's proposed capital investment actions for a given agency-mode, including all identified rehabilitation, replacement, and expansion investments.
+If the total stream of benefits from these investments exceeds the costs, all assets for this agency-mode are assigned the same (passing) benefit-cost ratio.
+If not, the B/C module proceeds to Step 2.

-Step 2: Having “failed” the Step 1 B/C test, TERM repeats this B/C evaluation, but this time excludes all expansion investments.
-In effect, this test suggests that this agency-mode does not generate sufficient benefits to warrant expansion but may generate enough benefits to warrant full reinvestment.
-If the agency-mode passes this test, then all reinvestment actions are assigned the same, passing B/C ratio.
+- Step 2: Having "failed" the Step 1 B/C test, TERM repeats this B/C evaluation, but this time excludes all expansion investments.
+In effect, this test suggests that this agency-mode does not generate sufficient benefits to warrant expansion, but might generate enough benefits to warrant full reinvestment.
+If the agency-mode passes this test, all reinvestment actions are assigned the same, passing B/C ratio.
 Similarly, all expansion investments are assigned the same failing B/C ratio (as calculated in Step 1).
 If the agency-mode fails the Step 2 B/C test, the B/C module proceeds to Step 3.

-Step 3: The Step 3 B/C test provides a more realistic assessment of agency-mode benefits.
-Under this test, it is assumed that agency-mode benefits exceed costs for at least some portion of that agency-mode’s operations; hence, this portion of services is worth maintaining.
+- Step 3: The Step 3 B/C test provides a more realistic assessment of agency-mode benefits.
+Under this test, agency-mode benefits are assumed to exceed costs for at least some portion of that agency-mode's operations; hence, this portion of services is worth maintaining.

 TERM's B/C module segments investment benefits into three groups of beneficiaries:

-Rider Benefits: By far the largest individual source of investment benefits (roughly 86% of total benefits) accrue to transit riders.
-Moreover, as assessed by TERM, these benefits are measured as the difference in total trip cost between a trip made via the agency-mode under analysis versus the agency-mode user’s next best alternative.
-The total trip cost includes both out-of-pocket costs (e.g., transit fare, station parking fee) and value of time costs (including access time, wait time, and in-vehicle travel time).
+Rider benefits: By far the largest individual source of investment benefits (roughly 86 percent of total benefits) accrue to transit riders.
+Moreover, as assessed by TERM, these benefits are measured as the difference in total trip cost between a trip made via the agency-mode under analysis versus the agency-mode user's next best alternative.
+The total trip cost includes both out-of-pocket costs (e.g., transit fare and station parking fee) and value of time costs (e.g., access time, wait time, and in-vehicle travel time).

-Transit Agency Benefits: In general, the primary benefit to transit agencies of reinvestment in existing assets comes from the reduction in asset O&M costs.
-In addition to fewer asset repair requirements, this benefit also includes reductions of in-service failures (technically also a benefit to riders) and the associated in-service failures response costs (e.g., bus vehicle towing and substitution, bus for rail vehicle failures).
+Transit operator benefits: In general, the primary benefit to transit agencies of reinvestment in existing assets comes from the reduction in asset operations and maintenance costs.
+In addition to fewer asset repair requirements, this benefit includes reductions of in-service failures (technically also a benefit to riders) and the associated response costs of in-service failures (e.g., bus vehicle towing and substitution and bus for rail vehicle failures).

-At present, none of these agency benefits is considered by TERM’s B/C model.
-As noted above, there is little to no data to measure these cost savings.
-That said, there are some data on which to evaluate these benefits (mostly as related to fleet reinvestment and not available at the time the B/C module was developed).
-FTA could move to incorporate some of these benefits in future versions of TERM.
+At present, none of these agency benefits is considered by TERM's B/C model.
+As noted above, little to no data are available to measure these cost savings.
+The available data relate primarily to fleet reinvestment and were not available at the time the B/C module was developed.
+FTA could incorporate some of these benefits in future versions of TERM.

-Societal Benefits: TERM assumes that investment in transit provides benefits to society by maintaining or expanding an alternative to travel by car.
-More specifically, reductions in vehicle miles traveled (VMT) made possible by the existence or expansion of transit assets is assumed to generate benefits to society.
-Some of these benefits may include reductions in highway congestion, air and noise pollution, greenhouse gases, energy consumption, and automobile accidents.
-TERM’s B/C module does not consider any societal benefits beyond those related to reducing VMT (hence, benefits such as improved access to work, are not considered).
+Societal benefits: TERM assumes that investment in transit provides benefits to society by maintaining or expanding an alternative to travel by car.
+More specifically, reductions in vehicle miles traveled made possible by the existence or expansion of transit assets is assumed to generate benefits to society.
+Some of these benefits might include reductions in highway congestion, air and noise pollution, greenhouse gases, energy consumption, and automobile accidents.
+TERM's B/C module considers no societal benefits beyond those related to reducing vehicle miles traveled (hence, benefits such as improved access to work are not considered).